Macb3th/dartlang.org/src/site/docs/tutorials/web-components/index.markdown

 {% capture content %}

+1. Start with example from previous target
+2. create build.dart file
+3. run build.dart
+    what do you get?
+4. copy stuff into helloworldtoday.dart
+5. et voila, run the bloody thing.

 ##Use web_components one-way data binding {#use-one-way}

 Let's use one-way data binding from the web_components package to